-- Collecting sales tax is a big area of concern for online merchants.
-The rules vary by state, making it cumbersome to manage without the help of software.
+- Collecting sales tax is a big area of concern for online merchants; the rules vary by state, so it’s cumbersome to manage without the help of software.

-E-commerce platforms and online marketplaces make it easy to sell online, but e-commerce is more than uploading product pictures and accepting payments.
-There are laws and regulations you must follow, and if you run afoul of any of them, you could face serious legal and financial consequences.
+E-commerce platforms and online marketplaces make it easy to sell online, but e-commerce involves more than just uploading product pictures and accepting payments.
+There are laws and regulations you must follow, and if you run afoul of any of them, you and your online business could face serious legal and financial consequences.
 We’re breaking down what you need to know and why.

 What are online business laws?

-E-commerce, or the buying and selling of products over the internet, has exploded in recent years as people across the globe become more familiar with this type of commerce and feel comfortable using it.
-That opportunity hasn’t been lost on business owners who are increasingly selling their goods online with the help of e-commerce platforms and marketplaces.
+E-commerce, or the buying and selling of products over the internet, has exploded in recent years as people across the globe have become familiar with this type of shopping and feel more comfortable using it.
+That opportunity hasn’t been lost on business owners, who are increasingly selling their goods online with the help of e-commerce platforms and marketplaces.

-Key takeaway: Online business laws govern how a business owner conducts business on the internet.
-These laws cover marketing, taxes, security and are ever-changing as technology evolves.
+Key takeaway: Online business laws govern how a business owner can legally conduct business on the internet.
+These laws cover marketing, taxes and security and are ever-changing as e-commerce technology evolves.

-There are a lot of online business laws all e-commerce business owners must know.
-Here are the most important five:
+There are a lot of online business laws all e-commerce business owners must know, but here are the six most important ones.

 Death and taxes are life’s two certainties.
-For online merchants, the latter gets extremely complicated when it comes to collecting sales tax.
+For online merchants, the latter gets extremely complicated regarding sales tax.

 To prevent costly mistakes, Lewis said business owners must look at state sales tax on a state-by-state basis.
 One state may not expect sales tax unless the merchant exceeds a certain amount of sales, while another will expect it for even a single, small-dollar sale.

 “It’s extremely cumbersome.
-We’re hoping the government streamlines it and has all 50 states change to a flat tax,” said Mike Nunez, chief communications officer at Incfile.
+We’re hoping the government streamlines it and has all 50 states change to a flat tax,” said Mike Nunez, founder of Tilde Enterprises.
 “You may have state, city and even county taxes.
 That’s three levels of taxes you have to calculate.”

-The good news, however, is that highly rated tax software, the best POS systems and e-commerce platforms take the guesswork out of calculating sales tax.
-It’s important for online merchants to take advantage of the software, since ignorance isn’t a defense.
-When the Supreme Court issued its ruling in June 2018, Associate Justice (Ret.)
+The good news, however, is that highly rated tax software, the best POS systems and the top e-commerce platforms take the guesswork out of calculating sales tax.
+It’s crucial for online merchants to take advantage of these programs, since ignorance isn’t a defense.
+When the Supreme Court ruled on a relevant case in 2018, Associate Justice (Ret.)
 Anthony Kennedy noted there is software available to help small businesses navigate the hurdles of collecting sales tax.

 2. Privacy and data security

-Protecting customers’ personal information and ensuring your e-commerce site is secure is paramount.
+Protecting customers’ personal information and taking cybersecurity for your business seriously are paramount.
 One data breach or hack is all it takes to destroy a small business.
-According to a National Cyber Security Alliance (NCSA) survey, 10% of small businesses that suffered a data breach went out of business.
+According to Verizon‘s Data Breach Investigations Report, there were 715 data breaches among small businesses in 2021.

 - Privacy and security should be built into products and services from the beginning.

-- Companies should only collect data they need for the business purpose and dispose of it once the transaction is complete.
+- Companies should only collect data they need for business purposes and dispose of it once the transaction is complete.

 - E-commerce sites should have reasonable security in place to protect consumer data.